davidrihtarsic/Experiental_Learning_of_Robotics/book/0290_Digital_Input.md

 ### Questions:

-1. What is the output voltage of the sensor when the robot is (or is NOT) touching the obstacle?
+1. What is the output voltage (measure it) of the sensor when the robot is (or is NOT) touching the obstacle?
-2. How many different states are presented at the output of the sensor?
+2. How many different states can we measure at the output of the sensor?
 3. Name several more examples where digital sensor can take place.

 <iframe src="https://docs.google.com/presentation/d/1Sw-3ovX36DYt9zcj6z9gESie3ZJwWLExb9KPddrw9JM/embed?authuser=0&hl=en&size=s" width="410" height="337" title="Connecting the key" frameborder="0" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>